stammy/focal-point/README.md

 ## Focal Point: Pure HTML/CSS Adaptive Images Framework

-Using only HTML/CSS, web authors can specify an image's focal point, which stays as the image's primary focus, while the image's available width changes on responsive webpages.
+Using only HTML/CSS, web authors can specify an image's focal point, which stays as the image's primary focus as the image scales on responsive webpages.
 This puts web authors in control of image content for responsive and high-resolution images.
 Crop and re-size images depending on available width and let CSS to do all of the work, and without any JavaScript.

 Many of today's designs are migrating to the [responsive web design technique](http://www.abookapart.com/products/responsive-web-design) coined by [Ethan Marcotte](https://twitter.com/beep).
 Elements should to be fluid and adjust to the available display, but a wrench is usually thrown into the system when exact pixel dimensions are set for images.
 The good news is that browsers only _used_ to have poor image downsizing abilities.
 Today's browsers, however, do a remarkable job of resizing images on the fly, which is one of the primary reasons this framework is now possible.

-The __Focal Point Framework__ givens web authors the flexibility of how responsive and hi-res images should be rendered depending on the image.
+The __Focal Point Framework__ gives web authors the flexibility of how responsive and hi-res images should be rendered depending on the image.
 For example, images can use common CSS classnames which allows a standard pattern to be resuabled throughout an entire site, which drastically reduces HTML markup and CSS required.
 Additionally, each individual image can also be given specific CSS for the general crop/size needed.

 Developers also have control to add and subtract from the framework's CSS as needed.
 The CSS is minimal in size, __2.98KB compressed (723 bytes gzipped)__, and can be grouped with existing CSS files as to not add any additional HTTP requests.